arungudelli/angularjswiki/content/angular/how-to-use-font-awesome-icons-in-Angular-applications/index.md

  {{< figure src="fontawesome icon layer text.png" title="fontawesome icons layer text" alt="fontawesome icons layer text">}}

-## Adding counters to fontaweomse icons in Angular
+## Adding counters to Font Awesome icons in Angular

 To add counters to Font Awesome icons in Angular we can use `fa-layers-counter` along with `fa-layer`.